microprediction/getjson/README.md

 # getjson
-Does one thing!

-A micro-package for retrieving JSON data with backoff and failover
+A micro-package for retrieving JSON data, en masse potentially, with backoff and failover

 ## Install

     pip install getjson

 ## Usage